 The first few times I shopped consignment, I almost didn’t do it again.
 However, I then saw the prices on kids’ clothes at regular retail price and decided to give consignment shopping another try before I went broke. 🙂

 Over the years, I feel like I’ve become a pro at shopping consignment stores and have a system down.
-So today, I’m sharing my best tips with you!
+So today, I’m sharing my best kids consignment tips with you!

 To help you focus on the pieces of clothing that your kids need, make a list of what to look for before you enter the store.

 Most consignment stores are divided into sizes and often the clothes are arranged according to color which is super helpful.
 If you have a list, you’ll know exactly where you need to look on the clothes racks and not get side tracked by all the other stuff.

 For example, let’s say you need a white button up dress shirt for your son who wears size 3T.
 It’s on your list so you know EXACTLY what to look for.
 You can go straight to the white long sleeve shirts and avoid looking through every. single. shirt.

 Make sure you read the last post How to Build a Kid’s Wardrobe for helpful tips on creating your list.

 Let’s go back to the example from number one….

 You are sticking to your list and looking for a size 3T white button up shirt in the boy’s section.
 But you see five shirts that meet that qualification.
 How do you decide which one to get?